devee8/soc-lore/events/a-fighting-night.md

 Garcia tells Beryl to tell them what's going on.
 Beryl says it's the wishing machine's fault.
 She tried to put it back together but it wouldn't accept the crucial part.
 She says the machine isn't a normal machine.
 It's more like a puppet.
 The MC says they should save Cocoa and Guzman and then think about fixing the machine.

 The group finds themselves in an area covered with ice.
 Samantha assures the MC that Cocoa and the others are probably looking for the machine so if they find the machine they should be able to meet up.
 Agata is excited at the challenges and mystery ahead of them.
 Calamities appear and Agata and Garcia defeat them.
-Agata and Garcia go off to fight other Calamaties while the rest fight the ones that appear on the map.
+Agata and Garcia go off to fight other Calamities while the rest fight the ones that appear on the map.
 Homa calls in and has Shahin give the MC the haste ability to help with the ice.

 After the battle Agata and Garcia rejoin the group.
 Agata says the ice is getting thicker in one direction so that is where they should head.
 Acambe says he has a bad feeling about this but Agata reassures him that they have a reliable leader (the MC).
 The MC says they can't abandon Cocoa and the others.
 Samantha says they are with MC no matter what decision they make.
 Gloria agrees.